Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

-The call to $\snapshotIteration(S_i): (i, \bullet) \in S_i$ starts with $p_i$ incrementing $ssn_i$ (line~\ref{ln:prevSsnGetsRegSsnPlusOne2}) to a value that is unique (in the system state that immediately follows) with respect to $ssn$'s variables and fields that are associated with $p_i$ (Theorem~\ref{thm:eventuallyAscendingSent}).
-We note that the repeat-until loop in line~\ref{ln:waitUntilSNAPSHOTackReg2} terminates due to the correctness of the quorum service (Corollary~\ref{thm:basicCorollary}) and the uniqueness of $ssn_i$'s value (or the fact that $\sS_i()=\emptyset$, which implies the lemma since then invariant (iii) holds).
+The call to $\baseSnapshot(S_i): (i, \bullet) \in S_i$ starts with $p_i$ incrementing $ssn_i$ (line~\ref{ln:prevSsnGetsRegSsnPlusOne2}) to a value that is unique (in the system state that immediately follows) with respect to $ssn$'s variables and fields that are associated with $p_i$ (Theorem~\ref{thm:terminatingAlgConvergence}).
+We note that the repeat-until loop in line~\ref{ln:waitUntilSNAPSHOTackReg2} terminates within a finite time due to the system settings assumptions about communication fairness and that the system always includes a majority of processors that never fail as well as the theorem assumption that $R$ is consistent and the uniqueness of $ssn_i$'s value (or the fact that $\sS_i()=\emptyset$, which implies the lemma since then invariant (iii) holds).